drazdra/UNN/README.md

 Theoretically, a model could abuse certain specific axes in the underlying token values for easy detection, by giving them high values as a trait.
 But these attempts, i believe, are wasted by the later normalization block, so the model mostly has to abuse the Q/K matrices in this regard.

-Another thing is that the only way to encode the level of pattern incompatibility here is to use opposite signs for the values or zero values.
+Another thing is that the only way to encode the level of pattern incompatibility is to use opposite signs for the values or zero values.
 Just different non-zero values of the same sign can only define the level of compatibility.

 All of this is a pretty limited method for encoding a signal.
 My idea is that it works mostly because all it has to do is detect compatibility, which is a very simple signal to encode.
 And, it actually *should be* a redundant signal.. but more about that later :).

-The Q/K thing looks *very* smart, probably the smartest thing in Transformers, being also very fast in terms of compute.
-Yes, a better comparison would be not just compatibility with the head but between *actual traits*, but that would be *a totally different attention story*.
+The entire Q/K thing looks *very* smart, probably the smartest thing in Transformers, while being also very fast in terms of compute.
+Yes, a better comparison would be not just compatibility with the head, but a comparison between *actual traits*, but that would be *a totally different attention story*.

 #### End of the critique